-The AA-T degree in music will provide students a bachelor's in arts degree with the skeletal lower-division coursework required to transfer into the CSU system.
-Students awarded the AA-T degree in music are guaranteed admission with junior standing within the CSU system.
+The Associate in Arts in Music for Transfer (AA-T) is designed for exceptionally prepared music students to provide a clear pathway to a California State University (CSU) major and baccalaureate degree.
+Students awarded the AA-T in Music are guaranteed admission with junior standing within the CSU system.
 This priority does not guarantee admission to specific majors or campuses.
-University music department acceptance and subsequent careers in the music field are performance skill auditioned and evaluated.
-The major also provides students with the educational background in music necessary to pursue a career in any number of music-related fields such as classical, jazz or commercial performer, composer, film scoring, song/jingle writer, private teacher, choral/band director, music therapist, diction coach, conductor, music historian, musical event producer, and accompanist.
+University music department acceptance and subsequent careers in the music field are performance skill auditioned and evaluated, similar to athletics, dance, and drama.